LynnsCyber/VPNinstallation/README.md

 <h1>Proton VPN Installation</h1>
 <br>This tutorial is going to demonstrate the breakdown of how to install Proton VPN.<br />
 <h3>What does VPN stand for and how it is utilized?
-VPN stands for Virtual Private Network, it creates a secure, encrypted tunnel for your internet connection,
+VPN stands for Virtual Private Network, it creates a secure,
-  hiding your data and location from hackers, trackers, and even your internet provider.
+  encrypted tunnel for your internet connection, hiding your data and location from hackers, trackers, and even your internet provider.
   It also allows you to appear as if you're browsing from a different location.</h3>

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Computer)
 - Remote Desktop
 - Internet Information Services (IIS)
+- Proton VPN

 <h2>Operating Systems Used </h2>